WHO WE ARE

 Planning Officer: Samantha Royster

 "After the terror attacks in 2001, I was so worried about how I would manage in a large-scale disaster: I knew the professional emergency responders would be overwhelmed quickly, and I needed to learn how to take care of myself and those around me.
 CERT gave me the knowledge I needed to make that a reality.
 I continue to stay active with the group as my civic duty to the Town of Apex - and because it's fun!
 We train hard, but we have also become close friends and we always manage to make training a fun and sociable experience."

-Samantha Royster, Training Coordinator and team member since 2010.
+Samantha Royster, Planning Officer and team member since 2010.